SUPER SHARP PHOTOGRAPHS NEVER HAPPEN BY ACCIDENT.

 IF YOU WANT THE SHARPEST PHOTOS POSSIBLE, YOU’LL NEED THIS LENS CALIBRATION TOOL

-Long time ago, maybe a few months after you bought your first DSLR, you realized that shooting in automatic mode never got you the best images.
+A long time ago, maybe a few months after you bought your first DSLR, you realized that shooting in automatic mode never got you the best images.
 You understood that automatic never meant perfect.
 You decided full-control was always better and switched over to manual.
 Great, now, what about your lenses?

 Lenses are sensitive.
 Each one is unique.
 Even ones from the same manufacturer.
 They all have slight variances from where light is pulled and focused.
 Some of these variances are due to wear-and-tear, some just come straight out of the box.
 Over time, even the best lenses need a little tune-up to how they focus.

 Like how retouchers calibrate their monitors to see colors as accurately as possible, you’ll need to adjust your lenses until they’re focusing as sharply as possible.
 Remember no lens is universal.
-Lenses err on the side of average, adjusted for the maximum amount of uses.
+Lenses err on the side of average, adjusted for the maximum amount of users.
 True perfection requires precision.

-The Focus Pyramid makes sure your lenses are focusing at their optimal capability.
+The Focus Pyramid makes sure your lenses are focusing on their optimal capability.
 Assembling in seconds, and made for most camera bodies, it’s a quick and cost-effective way to making sure you get your lenses seeing things as sharply as they should.
 It’s the next step to full-control.

 The Focus Pyramid works because it’s simple.
 It’s not some highly complex software that you need to learn how to implement.
-It was made for frequent photographer, for anybody who wants to get the most out of their lenses.
+It was made for a frequent photographer, for anybody who wants to get the most out of their lenses.
 All you need do is assemble it.
 It just takes 20 seconds.